-I was on my way to higher studies and this movie never crossed my mind until few days ago when I saw a status on my wife’s Facebook wall.
-The status read this way – “I was watching A Wednesday some days back and loved it for the sheer cheek of Nassiruddin Shah as a common stupid man!
+I was on my way to higher studies, and this movie never crossed my mind until a few days ago when I saw a status on my wife’s Facebook wall.
+The status read this way – “I was watching A Wednesday some days back and loved it for the sheer cheek of Naseeruddin Shah as a common stupid man!
 I think now we need more and more of them!!”

-To add my personal view, somehow I always got a feeling while watching the movie, the stupid common man played by Mr. Shah isn’t a terrorist nor does he have grand plans to upset the normal public life.
-It was his way to deal with the justice.
-“We are resilient by force and not by choice” and frankly this line quite sums it up the voice of a common man.
+To add my personal view, somehow I always feel while watching the movie, the stupid common man played by Mr. Shah isn’t a terrorist, nor does he have grand plans to upset the everyday public life.
+It was his way of dealing with justice.
+“We are resilient by force and not by choice,” and frankly, this line quite sums up the voice of a common man.

-I have been asking this question since my college days to myself – “What it takes to lead a better life?”
-Over a period of time, I have come to understand that, the answer lies within us.
-Only I can define the better life I want to have and for that, I need to get to know my inner self and where it wants to be.
-This I believe is an on-going process and will only get better with time.
+Since my college days, I have been asking myself this question– “What it takes to lead a better life?”
+Over a while, I have come to understand that the answer lies within us.
+Only I can define the better life I want to have, and for that, I need to get to know my inner self and where it wants to be.
+This, I believe, is an on-going process and will only get better with time.

-We fought for our freedom and finally a date was chosen, 15thAugust to celebrate our freedom.
-But deep down we all agree with ourselves we are far away from freedom.
+We fought for our freedom, and finally, a date was chosen, 15th August, to celebrate our freedom.
+But deep down, we all agree with ourselves we are far away from freedom.
 And what is the meaning of having freedom?
 It is to live by choice and not by force.

-To be free isn’t just having a corrupt free government, it goes beyond it.
-Although it isn’t easy for me to accept this wholeheartedly at times, but the truth is, each individual gives his/her best act based on his/her set of beliefs at any instant of time.
+To be free isn’t just having a corrupt-free government; it goes beyond it.
+Although it isn’t easy for me to accept this wholeheartedly at times, the truth is, each individual gives his/her best action based on his/her set of beliefs at any instant of time.